 You don’t have to be an expert in Japanese to enjoys Osaka’s comedy scene, with many venues hosting weekly events in English too.
 Perhaps the most popular is the ROR Comedy Club, which offerings up its stage to everyone from comics telling rapid-fire jokes to those who prefer slapstick, and even the odd magician.
 English shows are held every Friday and Saturday night, throughout the year.

 This cobbled alleyway is a far cry from Osaka’s main boulevards, taking visitors back centuries with its traditional lanterns and entrance gateways on route to Hozen-ji Temple, which dates to 1637.
 It houses a famed Fudo Buddhist statue, now completely covered in a rich green moss, which is one of the only survivors from the Second World War period.
 The street is also something of a haven for foodies, with more than 60 restaurants serving both Japanese and western cuisine.

-There’s no doubting that there is a fantastically-long list of things to do in Osaka at night, whether it’s your first visit to the city or whether you are returning for a second or third time to enjoy all this amazing city has to offer.
-Miss none of it with our guide to the best things to do in Osaka at night!
+There’s no doubting that there is a fantastically-long list of things to do in Osaka at night, whether its your first visit to the city or whether you are returning for a second or third time to enjoy all this amazing city has to offer.
+Miss none of it will our guide to the best things to do in Osaka at night!